In This Article

 In my career, I've unfortunately been laid off a few times.
 I'd like to say it always worked out for me and I always got a better job on the other side, but I cannot claim that.
 Sometimes the market drags on for a long time.
 Sometimes the only jobs available are less than stellar.
 Sometimes you have to take a pay cut to pay the bills.
 Other times you have to go back to school or change direction.
 There's no real certainty in careers anymore.

 However, I've developed practical survival strategies that have served me well through multiple transitions.
-For example, one of the best things I've done to keep going in my career is to keep my personal and professional networks fed with regular check-ins, lunches, coffees, and meaningful interactions.
+One of the best things I've done to keep going in my career is to keep my personal and professional networks fed with regular check-ins, lunches, coffees, and meaningful interactions.
 I especially try to be helpful when others were struggling.
 Relationships sustain careers more than any individual skill or achievement.

 In addition, I've also kept my resume fresh, updating it at least every six months or when I ship something significant.
 I learned to keep my toe in the water for better opportunities if just to maintain sharp interview skills and understand my market value.